isomerpages/moe-yishuntownsec/_admissions/YTSS Virtual Open Day 2024.md

 <br>Time: 4 p.m. - 5.30 p.m.
 <br>Zoom Webinar Link: <a href="https://go.gov.sg/ytssopenday2024" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/ytssopenday2024</a>
 <br>Zoom Webinar Passcode: openday24</p>
-<p>If you have any questions prior to the virtual session, you may submit
-your questions via this <a href="https://www.go.gov.sg/opendayqns2024" rel="noopener noreferrer nofollow" target="_blank">link</a>.</p>
 <p>During the session, there will be an address by our Principal.
 We will
 also invite selected YTzens to give a sharing of their school experiences and host a Question &amp; Answer segment to answer any queries you may have about our school.</p>
+<p>If you have any questions prior to the virtual session, you may submit
+your questions via this <a href="https://www.go.gov.sg/opendayqns2024" rel="noopener noreferrer nofollow" target="_blank">link</a>.
+To have a better idea of our people, interesting programmes and CCA opportunities, you may wish to check out our publications <a href="https://www.yishuntownsec.moe.edu.sg/about-us/permalink/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p>At Yishun Town, we are dedicated to nurturing students into future-ready
 leaders of character and distinction.
 Our school aims to activate our students’ intrinsic motivation, help them uncover and articulate their strengths